nullspacemse/Finance101/README.md

 # Finance101

-This repository contains PDF documents explaining various concepts in Finance.
+This repository contains PDF documents and Jupyter notebooks explaining various concepts in Finance.
 In addition it would contain code implementations of finance related data.